 clear protective glasses

-The Paragon Vulcan 11 Mobile is a fully programmable, deluxe, professional-quality kiln for every kind of ceramic and glass work, so it's ideal for commercial studios.
-It's large enough to melt over 20kg of glass or hold four stacked shelves, yet it still heats up quickly.
+The Paragon Vulcan ll Mobile is a fully programmable, deluxe, professional-quality kiln for every kind of ceramic and glass work, so it's ideal for commercial studios.
+It's large enough to melt about 22kg of glass or hold four stacked shelves, yet it still heats up quickly.
 The Sentry 12-key programmer allows you to add automated gas injection, a controllable electric vent, and a USB computer interface.